 Let’s learn how to make bath bombs!
 This easy-to-follow recipe and tutorial will have you creating professional-looking bath bombs in no time!

-Start by using a large mesh strainer to sift the baking soda into a large bowl and use a spoon to break up any clumps.
-Sift the citric acid into a second smaller bowl and set aside for later.
+Start by using a large mesh strainer to sift the baking soda into a large mixing bowl and use a spoon to break up any clumps.
+Sift the citric acid into a second small bowl and set aside for later.

 Add the remaining dry ingredients (minus the citric acid) to the baking soda bowl and mix well.